celo-org/celo-monorepo/packages/docs/overview.md

 Celo provides extremely fast, secure synchronization to enable light clients to begin to track the current state of the Celo blockchain ledger almost immediately.
 This means that even wallet users with high latency, low bandwidth, or high cost data tariffs can use Celo.

 In Ethereum, verifying whether data received from an untrusted full node really does represent the current state of a blockchain requires fetching every block header ever produced to confirm they form a cryptographically secure chain.
-A consequence of Celo using a BFT consensus algorithm is that we can do that verification by building a chain only of changes in the validator set, not each individual block.
+A consequence of Celo using a BFT consensus algorithm is that it can do that verification by building a chain only of changes in the validator set, not each individual block.

 {% hint style="success" %}
 **Roadmap**: Synchronization performance will be further improved with BLS signature aggregation and succinct zero-knowledge proofs, via zk-SNARKs.